srampinogroup/coding-in-chemistry/cda/cda.md

 fragments A and B.

 # Guidelines and tips

+1. Download and uncompress the archive `cda-files.tgz`.
+2. Move into the `cda-files/cda/src` folder
-1. Create the 'cube' derived datatype in `cubes.f95`
+3. Create the 'cube' derived datatype in `cubes.f95`
-2. Fill the procedures in `cubes.f95`
+4. Fill the procedures in `cubes.f95`
-3. Fill the proper instructions in `cda.f95`
+5. Fill the proper instructions in `cda.f95`

 How to compile:

-In `cda-files/cda/src`:
+In `cda-files/cda/src` type:
 ```
 make
 ```